Visual Testing Guide for Better User Experience

 Key Elements of Interface Quality

-• Usability: How simple it is for people to interact and navigate via an application.
+• Usability: The ease with which users can interact and navigate an application.

 Improving Usability